tari-labs/tari-university/layer2scaling/scriptless-scripts/introduction-to-scriptless-scripts.md

 The  classical way of achieving this involves the use of the blockchain's script system to put a hash preimage challenge and then reveal the same preimage on both sides: Once Alice knows the preimage, she reveals it to take her coins; Bob then copies it of one chain to the other chain to take his coins.

 Using adaptive signatures, the same result can be achieved through simpler means.
 In this case, both Alice and Bob put up their coins on two of two outputs on each blockchain.
-They sign the multisignature protocols in parallel, where Bob then gives Alice the adaptive signatures for each side using the same value (T<sub>1</sub>)-Meaning that for Bob to take his coins he needs to reveal t and for Alice to take her coins she needs to reveal T. Bob then replaces one of the signatures (s, R) with (s+t<sub>1</sub>,R )and publishes t, taking his coins.
+They sign the multisignature protocols in parallel, where Bob then gives Alice the adaptive signatures for each side using the same value (T<sub>1</sub>); Meaning that for Bob to take his coins he needs to reveal t and for Alice to take her coins she needs to reveal T. Bob then replaces one of the signatures (s, R) with (s+t<sub>1</sub>,R )and publishes t, taking his coins.
 Alice computes t<sub>1</sub>  from the final signature, visible on the blockchain and uses that to reveal another signature, giving her her coins.

 Thus it can be seen that atomicity is achieved.
-One is still able to exchange information but now there are no explicit hashes or preimages on the blockchain-No script properties are necessary and privacy is achieved.
+One is still able to exchange information but now there are no explicit hashes or preimages on the blockchain: No script properties are necessary and privacy is achieved.

 ---